cogdog/ds106bank/README.md

 ## What's New?

-* Sep 22, 2016: Added a category-like taxonomy for things, another way to organize them.
+* Sep 29, 2016: Added a category-like taxonomy for things, another way to organize them.
 The primary "bins" are the "types" that appear on the main menu.
 But now you can also use categories to organize things across these bins.
 Because I was using the Wordpress Category taxonomy for responses, I had to create a new one, with an archive template.
+Through the options panel, you can choose to not use the categories; to allow site users to select categories when they create Things; or to leave that as an option for site moderators to do.
+You can also assign it a different label than "Category" when displayed on the site.
 * Jul 16, 2016: Finally revamped the Options interface to overcome a bug in the broken tabbed display of sections.
 All settings are now on one long scrolling tab, a second one is used for documentation.
 Also added a new feature by request of Jim Luke for options to suppress the section of tutorials and/or examples on the single Thing display
 * May 3, 2016: New theme option to allow for archive views of assignments to use the embed-able media of it's example as an icon (e.g. YouTube video) rather than the thumbnail.
 * May 30, 2015: Major updates for UDG Agora project- vastly improved submission forms with previews, options to track users by twitter handle, improved single layout, leaderboard.